vmprobe/vmprobe/README.md

 You will be prompted for your password so that cpanminus can install the packages globally on your system.

-Finally, you should be able to build the `vmprobe` and `vmprobed` binaries with this command:
+Finally, you should be able to compile vmprobe with this command:

     ./build.pl build

+If all goes well you can now run vmprobe like so:

+    ./Vmprobe/bin/vmprobe

 If you run into any trouble, please [create a github issue](https://github.com/vmprobe/vmprobe/issues/new).